 And there you have your very own clapperboard!
 What did you think of our DIY tutorial?

-Feel free to share your thoughts on our article, and don’t forget to share this article and like/subscribe to our Diamond Films Limited Facebook page for latest updates on our blog.
+Feel free to share your thoughts on our article, and don’t forget to share this article and like/subscribe to our Diamond Films Limited Facebook page or join our email list for latest updates on our blog.